adhithyakrishna/Springboot-Advanced-JPA/README.md

 # Springboot-Advanced-JPA
-A repository to learn advanced jap functionalities
+A repository to learn advanced JPA functionalities.
+Uses h2 in-memory database and hibernates.